How Cloud & Ops Teams Can Drive Cloud Adoption Success

 - Build a shared pipeline for consistent delivery.
 The pipeline can incorporate validations that enforce company governance and policies so that teams are not required to solve for them independently.

-- Create visualization layers such as compliance dashboards to surface compliance numbers and trends.
+- Create visualization layers such as cloud compliance dashboards to surface compliance numbers and trends.
 Ensure dashboards and reports are easily accessible (web or mobile) and digestible with rollup summaries.

 - Finally, standardize provisioning systems to simply and consistently create resources.
 It can also become an effective inner sourcing and consensus building strategy.